 Telephone – put your telephone on the opposite side to your mouse and avoid pinching it between your shoulder and ear.

 Mouse – your mouse should be within easy reach of the side of your keyboard.

 Keyboard – the keyboard should be straight on the desk and the B key in line with the centre of your body.

 Laptops – are designed for use for short periods and should not be your primary computer unless you have a docking station with monitor and keyboard.

 If you would like practical information and guidelines you can attend an ergonomics workshop.
-See the Training and Development section of HRonline for training dates.
+See the Health and Safety section of Discover for training dates.

 Take breaks and re-adjust

 It is important to take regular breaks to avoid stiffening, blurred vision or headaches.
 You should stop work to stretch at least three to four times a day.
 Help your eyes relax by doing vision exercises every 30 minutes.